 Steam canners are similar to water-bath canners.
 They are both used to process high acid home-canned food.
 However, there are some definite differences not only in how they work, but in time and ease of use.

 Is it recommended?
 I was notified of some great information on the Safety and Extension guidelines.
 I’m so tickled at this information!
 Really… Read more here…

 If you’ve heard that steam canning is not recommended, there is more information out there.
 Really click on this link if you are concerned about the safety of steam canning.
 Read more here…

 Steam Canner vs the Waterbath, what is the benefit?

 This point is short and sweet. and so true!
 Unlike a water bath, a steam canner uses only approximately a quart and a half of water when processing jars of home-canned food.
 A water bath canner may require up to four gallons of water to fill up the canner and cover the jars.
 As a result home canning with steam is faster because heating a quart and a half of water obviously takes less time.

 How to use a Steam Canner

-1. Place the appropriate amount of water in the base.
+- Place the appropriate amount of water in the base.
 Usually about 3 quarts, check your canner smanual.
 Place the perforated cover over the base and bring water to a low boil.

-3. When the last full jar has warmed up for 1-2 minutes, place the dome on the base and slowly (4-5 minutes) increase the temperature setting of the stove until a column of steam 8-10 inches is evident from the small holes at the base of the dome.
+- When the last full jar has warmed up for 1-2 minutes, place the dome on the base and slowly (4-5 minutes) increase the temperature setting of the stove until a column of steam 8-10 inches is evident from the small holes at the base of the dome.
 (If you are using a canner with a thermometer in the lid watch for when the dial reaches the appropriate temperature)

-- Begin timing the process, maintaining the column of steam following the water bath canning recommendations adjusted for your altitude.
-Do not reduce temperature setting of the stove.
-The dome should not bounce from the base during processing.
+- Begin timing the process.
+Follow the water bath canning recommendations adjusted for your altitude.
+Maintain the column of steam.
+The dome (or lid) should not bounce from the base during processing.